This post may contain affiliate links. Please read our disclosure policy.

 - If your child is younger than three months.

-- If your baby is 3 to 5 months old and has a temperature of 101 degrees or higher.
+- If your baby is 3 to 5 months old the baby’s temperature is 101 degrees or higher.
+(High fevers in children can be a sign of a bacterial infection & they can lead to febrile seizures).

 - If your baby is 6 months old and has a temperature of 102 or higher.